Vekrotis/Vekrotis/README.md

 ## 🌟 I...
 - 🎨 love clean, modern designs with glowing and 3D effects (but I still have a lot to learn).
-- 🧩 enjoy tackling creative challenges with my team.
+- 🧩 Love solving creative challenges and collaborating with my team.
 - 🐣 am learning backend development.
 - 🚀 constantly explore new tools and frameworks.

 ---

-## 📬 Let’s Connect!
+## 📬 Let's Connect!
 - 🌐 **Portfolio**: Coming soon!
 - 💬 **Discord**: vekrotis